Rare — Everwild inventory UI and spatial navigation

 - Looping: reaching the edge of a group wraps focus back to the start of that row or column

-- Capturing: focus can be restricted to a specific group, regardless of other focusable elements visible on screen
+- Capturing: focus can be restricted to a single group, ignoring other focusable elements on screen.
+This is what a modal needs — focus stays inside it until it's dismissed

 This gave predictable controller navigation while still supporting mouse interactions.